top of page

 What credit cards are accepted?

-You can use your ATM card to obtain shekels at ATM’s throughout Israel.
+Actually, you'll probably use Apple Pay everywhere.
+Nonetheless, you can use your ATM card to obtain shekels at ATM’s throughout Israel.
 You can also use American Express, MasterCard and Visa cards at most Israeli hotels, restaurants and stores.
 Before the trip, remember to notify your credit card companies and bank about your upcoming trip so they don't freeze your card!

 Should I purchase Shekels before the trip?